Le lien vers cette page a été envoyé avec succès aux destinataires.

 General case

-- or capital,
+- either in capital,

-- either in life annuity,
+- or in life annuity,

-- or partly in capital and annuity.
+- or partially in capital and annuity.

 - Death of your spouse or Civil partnership partner

-- Expiry of your unemployment benefit entitlement
+- Expiry of your entitlement to unemployment benefits

 - Acquisition of the principal residence (but in this case the rights resulting from compulsory payments remain blocked).